johanhaleby/javalin.github.io/pages/docs/docs.md

 Uses MongoDB, version 4.2 or above, as  the underlying datastore for the CloudEvents.
 All implementations use transactions to guarantee consistent writes (see WriteCondition).
 Each EventStore will automatically create a few indexes (TODO describe these) on startup to allow for fast consistent writes, optimistic concurrency and to avoid duplicated events.
 These indexes can also be used in queries against the EventStore (see EventStoreQueries).
+(TODO Also suggest wildcard indexes if `EventStoreQueries` is used)

 There are three different MongoDB EventStore implementations to choose from:
 * [Native Driver](#eventstore-with-mongodb-native-driver)